EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ### Times and Locations

+* 9am - 10am @ Cory 540AB
-* Cory 540AB @ 11:00am - 12:00pm
+* 10am - 11am @ Cory 540AB
-* Cory 540AB @ 12:00pm - 1:00pm
+* 11am - 12pm @ Cory 540AB
-* Dwinelle 182 @ 1:00pm - 2:00pm
-* Dwinelle 182 @ 2:00pm - 3:00pm

 ### Attendance

 Attendance for discussion is not required.
 However, you will receive one bonus point (on the scale of 100) if you attend at least 7 discussions.

 Nevertheless, we highly recommend that you attend lecture and discussion as frequently as possible to stay caught up with the material, and also for the staff to get to know you.
-At the end of the semester, when we decide on final grades, intense discussions take place about students who fall near grade boundaries.
-If you're in that situation, it's of potential benefit to you if at least one member of the staff knows you enough to advocate for you and comment on your classroom performance.

-**The first discussion is Friday Sep 4th**.
+**The first discussion is Friday January 23**.

 ### COVID Reminder